-As discussed in Note 6, "Investments and Related Matters", to the supplemental consolidated financial statements as of and for related to securities sold not yet purchased as of September 30, 2007.
+As discussed in Note 7, "Investments and Related Matters," to our consolidated financial statements included elsewhere in this Form 8-K, we have contractual liabilities of \$716.7 million related to securities sold not yet purchased.
 This amount has not been included in the table above as their maturity is not subject to a contract and cannot properly be estimated.